ackdo/tips/os/miscs_03.md

 # 查看 pool 的情况
 (overcloud) [stack@undercloud ~]$ ssh stack@192.0.2.51
 [stack@overcloud-controller-0 ~]$ sudo podman exec -it ceph-mon-overcloud-controller-0 ceph osd dump | grep pool

-[stack@overcloud-controller-0 ~]$ sudo podman exec -it ceph-mon-overcloud-controller-0 ceph health detail
+[stack@overcloud-controller-0 ~]$ sudo podman exec -it ceph-mon-overcloud-controller-0 ceph health detail HEALTH_WARN 10 pools have too many placement groups POOL_TOO_MANY_PGS 10 pools have too many placement groups
+    Pool vms has 128 placement groups, should have 32 Pool volumes has 128 placement groups, should have 32 Pool images has 128 placement groups, should have 32 Pool .rgw.root has 128 placement groups, should have 32 Pool default.rgw.control has 128 placement groups, should have 32 Pool default.rgw.meta has 128 placement groups, should have 32 Pool default.rgw.log has 128 placement groups, should have 32 Pool default.rgw.buckets.index has 128 placement groups, should have 32 Pool default.rgw.buckets.data has 128 placement groups, should have 32 Pool default.rgw.buckets.non-ec has 128 placement groups, should have 32

 # 查看 pool 的 autoscale-status
 [stack@overcloud-controller-0 ~]$ sudo podman exec -it ceph-mon-overcloud-controller-0 ceph osd pool autoscale-status